brandorn/brandorn.com/_posts/writing/2019-04-06-usable-beautiful-good.md

 		<img src="/img/writing/usable-beautiful-good/usable-beautiful-good-63.jpg" alt="">
 	</figure>
 	<div class="slide-notes">
 		<p>What makes the things on these lists different?
 Here are some things that stood out to me.
 The apps on the left are generally straightforward utilities, practical, single-use, idiosyncratic, aid focus and reflection, don‘t demand attention, may be social, but only secondarily.
+Many have a <a href="https://theweek.com/articles/835799/why-humans-love-technology-that-does-literally-only-thing">single purpose</a>.
 Those on the right have minimal practical value, seek to create addictive loops, distract us from our daily life, are inherently built for judging others, nurture narcissism.</p>
 		<p>This may seem extreme.
 Instagram isn‘t ruining our lives.
 But when we try to understand <i>why</i> certain apps leave us feeling drained, despondent, and distracted, I tend to think these are some of the reasons.
 And those that help us feel productive, focused, and encouraged?
 The characteristics on the left seem right to me.</p>
 	</div>
 </div>